AdiThakker/AdiThakker.github.io/_posts/2022-05-03-Integrate-Azure-DevOps-Pipelines-Via-Powershell.md

 ~~~

+So there you see folks... depending on your preference, you can leverage this option as well.
+For my use case we ended up leveraging the .NET Client libraries via that option

-***NOTE: I'll leave the updating of CD pipeline as an  exercise for you to explore, since in the actual implementation we ended up using the DevOps Client libraries.***
+***NOTE: I'll leave the updating of CD pipeline as an  exercise for you to explore 😉 and keep this post short.***